Kaledin's degeneration theorem and topological Hochschild homology: Topological Hochschild homology and cyclotomic spectra

 Let $\mathcal{C}$ be smooth and proper over $k$.
 On homotopy groups, it follows that one has isomorphisms of abelian groups $\pi_i \THH(\mathcal{C})[1/\sigma] \simeq \pi_i \HP(\mathcal{C}/k)$.
 Both sides are $k$-vector spaces, and the isomorphism is semilinear for the Frobenius.
 In particular, at the level of $k$-vector spaces, one has a natural isomorphism

 \begin{remark} Suppose $\mathcal{C} = \perf(A)$ for $A$ a smooth commutative $k$-algebra.
-In this case, $\HP(\mathcal{C}/k)$ is related to 2-periodic de Rham cohomology of $A$ while $\THH(\mathcal{C})[1/\sigma]$ is closely related to 2-periodic differential forms on $\mathcal{C}$ by \cite{hesselholt}.
-The relationship between differential forms and de Rham cohomology arising here is essentially the classical \emph{Cartier isomorphism.} In particular, \Cref{noncommCart} should be compared with the ``noncommutative Cartier isomorphism'' studied by Kaledin \cite{K1, K2}.
-This relationship in the commutative case is made precise in the work of Bhatt-Morrow-Scholze \cite{BMS2}, where the Cartier isomorphism is an essential feature of their recovery of crystalline (and de Rham) cohomology from $\THH$.
+In this case, $\HP(\mathcal{C}/k)$ is related to 2-periodic de Rham cohomology of $A$ (see \cite{antieauperiodic}) while $\THH(\mathcal{C})[1/\sigma]$ is closely related to 2-periodic differential forms on $\mathcal{C}$ by \cite{hesselholt} (and more precisely by \cite[Cor.
+8.18]{BMS2}).
+The relationship between differential forms and de Rham cohomology arising here is essentially the classical \emph{Cartier isomorphism}, and is made precise in the work of Bhatt-Morrow-Scholze \cite{BMS2}.